 2 pm - 6 pm

 Transit Information & Compass Customer Service teams are dealing with high call volumes due to COVID-19.
 Use the Live Chat to get help faster.

 West Coast Express Changes

-The 5:55 am departure from Mission and the 4:20 pm departure from Waterfront are being cancelled.
-This is part of transit service reductions due to COVID-19.
+The 5:55 am and 6:55 am departure from Mission and the 4:20 pm and 5:30 pm departure from Waterfront are being cancelled.
+Trains one, three, and five will run with fewer cars.